 Whether or not you’re tight on space, make sure to measure well before committing to the home renovation and introduction of a new bathroom.
 Even if you have a big room, if it’s the location is difficult to access with exterior walls or hard to reach by plumbing, large parts of the space might be not available to build in.
 Add a bathroom only if it is fundamentally simple to do so.

 A handy guide for working out the available area is to ensure there is at least 600mm between the door and the front of the toilet.
 This is so that your legs can stretch.
 And make sure the door has enough clearance to swing and not hit anything.

 Unless you are including the section as part of a house extension, you may not require a permit or permission from authorities to build your bathroom.
 You are required to have a qualified electrician conducting all of your electrical work.
 If you should install boilers or heating systems, a Gas Safe-compliant engineer will need to step in.

 Another key consideration is the SVP, which stands for the Soil and Vent Pipe.
 Your bathroom connects to the outside area through the pipe, leading to the sewer system for existing waste.
 This cannot be moved, so you will have to find ways to connect to the SVP without going through the supporting structure of your home.

 Though you can absolutely add a bathroom anywhere in your house, there are many areas and rooms that may be unsuitable due to walls, the building, ventilation, floor or waste.
-It may be questionable to add an extra bathroom just for the sake of it, but the value it can achieve if you plan to sell at some point in the future should increase.
+It may be questionable to add an extra bathroom just for the sake of it, but the value it can achieve, if you plan to sell at some point in the future, should increase.

-Make sure that the space you’re choosing doesn’t have a potential better use, and that it is the best possible space to install a new bathroom.
-Then, check if the space is adequate for the appliances you wish to add and make sure that the wiring, waste pipes and plumbing can be connected properly.
+Make sure the space you’re choosing doesn’t have a potential better use, and that it is the best possible space to install a new bathroom.
+Then, check if the space is adequate for the appliances you wish to add and make sure the wiring, waste pipes and plumbing can be connected properly.

 More small space inspiration & advice